-Originally established in 1988 in a humble building on the Crow Nation Reservation in Crow Agency, Montana by the Joseph Vallie family of Turtle Mountain Chippewa, the Native American Tea Company continues to be the leader in quality and innovation.
+Originally established in 1987 in a humble building on the Crow Nation Reservation in Crow Agency,by a family of Turtle Mountain Chippewa, the Native American Tea Company continues to be the leader in quality and innovation.

 Sitting Bull College Entrepreneurial Center Dedication: The Dr. Thomas and Danielle Aman Business Education Center - August 27th, 2008.
 Forefront from left to right: Dean of Academic Affairs Coreen Ressler, Danielle Aman, President of Sitting Bull College, Dr. Laurel Vermillion.
 Background: Dr. Thomas Aman.

-Two of the Vallie’s ten children were instrumental in the company’s development.
-The youngest was entrepreneurial and the other held a master’s degree and was also an expert in the varieties of herbs used in traditional native teas.
 Each herbal tea was designed with a Native American legend, story or myth in mind and later, art work was painted to reflect each unique tea and added to the box.
-In Montana, the teas, then mixed and bagged by hand, became sought after and the Vallie’s company began to grow.
+In Montana, the teas, then mixed and bagged by hand, became sought after and the company began to grow.

-In 1990, recognizing the company’s rising business success, the family sold it to the youngest Vallie son.
-He and some of the family relocated to Aberdeen SD where they continued to develop and grow the company.
+In 1990, recognizing the company’s rising business success, the company relocated to Aberdeen SD where it continued to develop and grow.

-In 2000, the Vallies began a partnership with angel investors in the Aman family.
+In 2000, the original founders began a partnership with angel investors in the Aman family.
 They decided to sell the company in July of 2007, and the Amans respectfully assumed ownership.

 As owner/managers, the Aman family had a long-standing connection to Sitting Bull’s Hunkpapa Band of Lakota Sioux.
 Barely one generation after Chief Sitting Bull was killed in 1890, the Aman family located on Sitting Bull’s Standing Rock Reservation in South Dakota.
 The mother and father of the Native American Tea Company’s new president, Tom Aman, met at a PowWow in 1926 at Little Eagle, SD in the Running Antelope District.
 The family has a long history of trading and assisting with economic development on the reservation.
 Mr. Aman served as the National Chairman of the New Campus Twenty Million Dollar Building Fund for Sitting Bull College in Ft.
 Yates, ND.